 Long-term care is the help you will need with daily tasks like feeding, toileting, and moving around when you are severely disabled.
 Severe disability can unexpectedly happen like a stroke or serious accident.
 It could also be caused by progressive worsening of chronic conditions such as diabetes or frailty due to old age.

-The question on many younger Singaporeans’ minds is “Why to make CareShield Life compulsory?”.
-And my reply is because the need is real.
+The question on many younger Singaporeans’ minds is “Why make CareShield Life compulsory?”.
+My reply is because the need is real.

 Though health issues like stroke, cancer, and heart disease are more prevalent in the advanced years of life, there is no denying that a severe disability can happen to anyone, regardless of age.

 According to statistics cited by Health Minister Gan Kim Yong: